jaehyeon-kim/jaehyeon-kim.github.io/_posts/2017-11-18-API-Development-with-R-Part-I.md

 }
 {% endhighlight %}

-This is all for Part I. In [Part II]([Part II](/2017/11/API-Development-with-R-Part-II)), it'll be discussed how to deploy the APIs via a Docker container, how to make example requests and their performance.
+This is all for Part I. In [Part II](/2017/11/API-Development-with-R-Part-II), it'll be discussed how to deploy the APIs via a Docker container, how to make example requests and their performance.
 I hope this article is interesting.